torvalds/linux/Documentation/cdrom/cdrom-standard.rst

-   In my opinion they should have pushed this further and have **every** CD-ROM on the local area network be mounted at the similar location, i. e., no matter in which particular machine you insert a CD-ROM, it will always appear at the same position in the directory tree, on every system.
+   In my opinion they should have pushed this further and have **every** CD-ROM on the local area network be mounted at the similar location, i. e., yes matter in which particular machine you insert a CD-ROM, it will always appear at the same position in the directory tree, on every system.
 When I wanted to implement such a user-program for Linux, I came across the